apache/fury-site/docs/guide/dart/external-types.md

 The declaration must be `abstract final`, cannot have type parameters, and must declare each schema field as `late final` without an initializer.
-Each field name and Dart type, including nullability and generic arguments, must exactly match an accessible getter on the target.
+Each serialized field name and Dart type, including nullability and generic arguments, must exactly match an accessible getter on the target.

+Public target fields count toward the graph-memory budget automatically.
+Use `@ForyField(ignore: true)` on an extra declaration field to count other storage without serializing it.

 Run the generator as usual: